chris-pearce/scally/README.md

     @import "settings";

-Which should live at the same level as your master stylesheet: `style.scss`, see an [example here](https://raw.githubusercontent.com/westfieldlabs/scally/master/settings.scss).
+Which should live at the same level in your project file structure as your master stylesheet: `style.scss`, see an [example here](https://raw.githubusercontent.com/westfieldlabs/scally/master/settings.scss).

 In this partial you will store all of your common project-specific settings, beyond what Scally offers.
 Typically you won't have many of these.